Most business owners know they need to focus on core competencies, so why do so many businesses struggle to be their own technical support?

-When you begin your search you know that your goal is to find a dependable, reputable and knowledgeable IT support specialist.
+When you begin your search you know that your goal is to find a dependable, reputable and knowledgeable IT support specialist, and luckily for you and your business, there are plenty of IT outsourcing companies out there to choose from.
 But what are the red flags, the indicators that should send you and your laptop running for cover?

 1. The technical support company wants to sell you a prepaid service plan